 Building Consent Software

-We’re replacing our GoGet building consent processing software later this year.
+We’re replacing our GoGet building consent processing software.
 For most of our customers, there will be very little change to how you submit applications.

 The new software is called Consent-IT and is provided by New Zealand company Allly.
 The new system will support a more modern and user-friendly consenting process.